pzaino/thecrowler/doc/email-crawling-design.md

   dispatch, listener lifecycle, and production output wiring remain integration work unless supplied by the caller.

+### Implemented POP3/POP3S MVP contract

+POP3 support is a legacy, polling-only compatibility option.
+It has materially less mailbox information than IMAP or provider APIs: the connector exposes only the account's single maildrop as `INBOX`, with no folder hierarchy, labels, archive/trash distinction, or cross-folder move semantics.
+Its incremental synchronization and deletion semantics are also weaker because they are inferred by comparing complete maildrop snapshots rather than obtained from a durable server history or mailbox-scoped UID stream. **POP3 should generally not be preferred over IMAP or a provider API** when either alternative is available.
+Use it only when the server offers no stronger read-only retrieval interface and these limitations are acceptable.

+The implemented connector behaves as follows:

+- It accepts `pop3://` and `pop3s://` source endpoints and authenticates with `USER`/`PASS`. `pop3s://` uses implicit TLS.
+The typed `pop3://` mapping is cleartext; required `STLS` exists only as a low-level connector policy and is not exposed through the source URL/configuration mapping.
+- It returns exactly one mailbox, canonically identified as `INBOX`, rejects other mailbox names, serializes operations on one authenticated connection, and does not implement listener mode.
+As with IMAP, `pkg/mail` does not run a
+  timer: the surrounding scheduler must invoke each reconciliation poll.
+- Each poll obtains the current `LIST`/`UIDL` view and compares it with the previous opaque cursor snapshot.
+Newly observed identities become `upsert` changes and previously known identities missing from the new snapshot become `delete` changes.
+A pending snapshot is stored in the cursor and paged without listing again until all of its changes have been returned; the pipeline commits each page only after its upserts have been processed successfully.
+- POP3 message numbers are session-local and are never treated as durable identity.
+Before fetching a message, the connector lists the maildrop again to resolve the current message number and avoid silently fetching a different message after renumbering.
+- When the server supplies `UIDL`, the connector uses that opaque value as the polling comparison key and fetch locator in `MessageRef.Version`.
+It deliberately does not promote UIDL to `ProviderMessageID`, because POP3 does not provide the same strong, portable identity guarantees as a provider API.
+- When `UIDL` is unavailable, polling retrieves each message within the configured size limit and uses a SHA-256 hash of the complete RFC 5322 bytes, plus an occurrence number in current message-number order, as comparison and lookup evidence.
+The occurrence suffix keeps byte-identical copies distinct within the polling snapshot, but changes in duplicate ordering or population can still make this fallback ambiguous.
+- Final normalized document identity follows the provider-neutral identity policy.
+Because POP3 references have neither a strong provider message ID nor an IMAP `UIDVALIDITY`/UID tuple, the processor uses the complete-message SHA-256 fingerprint scoped by source, account identity, and `INBOX`.
+The UIDL remains provenance/lookup evidence rather than the document ID; consequently, byte-identical POP3 messages can converge on the same document identity.

+Deletion reporting is observational only.
+A missing UIDL or fingerprint means that the message was absent from the latest maildrop snapshot; POP3 cannot say whether it was deleted, downloaded-and-removed by another client, expired by server retention, or moved through a provider feature outside POP3's view.
+The current processing pipeline also ignores provider-neutral `delete` changes, so POP3 disappearance does not delete an indexed document.
+This makes the implementation suitable for incremental ingestion of newly visible messages, not for maintaining an authoritative mirror or audit-grade deletion history.

 ## Core data model

 The provider-neutral model separates provider metadata, raw content, parsed